-In-Network Out-of-Network Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay in a psychiatric hospital or the psychiatric unit of a general hospital.
+Services that are covered for you What you must pay when you receive these services In-Network Out-of-Network You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay in a psychiatric hospital or the psychiatric unit of a general hospital.
 In-network providers should notify us within one business day of any planned, and if possible, unplanned admissions or transfers, including to or from a hospital, skilled nursing facility, long term acute care hospital, or acute rehabilitation center.
-For Medicare- covered hospital stays: 20% coinsurance per admission with a maximum out-of- pocket of \$2,421 for days 1-8 No limit to the number of days covered by the plan.
-20% coinsurance for Medicare- covered physician services received while an inpatient during a Medicare- covered hospital stay For Medicare- covered hospital stays: 20% coinsurance per admission with a maximum out-of- pocket of \$2,421 for days 1-8 No limit to the number of days covered by the plan.
+For Medicare- covered hospital stays: 20% coinsurance per admission No limit to the number of days covered by the plan.
+20% coinsurance for Medicare- covered physician services received while an inpatient during a Medicare- covered hospital stay For Medicare- covered hospital stays: 20% coinsurance per admission No limit to the number of days covered by the plan.
 20% coinsurance for Medicare- covered physician services received while an inpatient during a Medicare- covered hospital stay

-In-Network Out-of-Network Skilled nursing facility (SNF) care For Medicare- For Medicare- (For a definition of skilled nursing facility, see the Definition of important words chapter in your Evidence of coverage (EOC).) covered SNF stays: covered SNF stays: Inpatient skilled nursing facility (SNF) coverage is limited to 100 days each benefit period.
+Services that are covered for you What you must pay when you receive these services In-Network Out-of-Network Skilled nursing facility (SNF) care For Medicare- covered SNF stays: For Medicare- covered SNF stays: (For a definition of skilled nursing facility, see the Definition of important words chapter in your Evidence of coverage (EOC).) \$0 copay per day \$0 copay per day Inpatient skilled nursing facility (SNF) coverage is limited to 100 days each benefit period.
 A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a SNF.
-The benefit period ends when you have not been an inpatient at any hospital or SNF for 60 days in a row. \$0 copay per day for days 1-20 and \$25 copay per day for days 21-100 per benefit period \$0 copay per day for days 1-20 and \$25 copay per day for days 21-100 per benefit period Covered services include but are not limited to: No prior hospital stay required.
+The benefit period ends when you have not been an inpatient at any hospital or SNF for 60 days in a row. for days 1-20 and \$25 copay per day for days 21-100 per benefit period for days 1-20 and \$25 copay per day for days 21-100 per benefit period Covered services include but are not limited to: No prior hospital stay required.
 No prior hospital stay required.
-Semi-private room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech language therapy Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors) Blood - including storage and administration.
+Semi-private room (or a private room if medically necessary) ,, Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech language therapy Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors) Blood - including storage and administration.
 Coverage of whole blood, packed red cells, and all other components of blood begins with the first pint.
 Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services